The Carbon Footprint of Your Food

 Your food’s carbon footprint is calculated based on the activities required to bring it to your plate.
 For example, let’s consider an apple from farm to plate.

 The farmer plants the tree, fertilises it, and waters it.
-Once the tree fruits, it is then harvested, packed, and transported, maybe to the market directly, or more likely, to a warehouse and then to the point of sale.
+After the tree fruits are harvested, packed and transported to the market or warehouse for distribution, you then buy them and take them home.

 Each activity, from planting the tree to finally getting it to your home, releases some CO2.